 Being able to perform in Carnegie Hall is the dream of many young musicians all over the world, but actually taking the stage can be a nerve-wracking experience no matter your age.
 This feeling is well known to conductor Ron Jones of Port Angeles, Washington.
-Over the past thirty years, he has led his students in a number of Carnegie Hall concerts, and is returning to the historic hall to perform selected works later this year in April.
+On April 6, 2017, Jones conducted in Carnegie Hall as part of MidAmerica Production’s 34th concert season; this concert is just the latest of several previous appearances with MidAmerica Productions dating back to 1989.
 We spoke with him to get an inside look at what it takes to lead young musicians in one of the most important music venues in the world.

 How do you prep for Carnegie Hall?

 Kirk: How long have you been a music educator and what was it that made you decide you wanted to teach?

 Ron: I’ve been teaching since 1966; my first job was at a private guitar studio.
 After that, I went to college and earned a Music Ed. degree and I’ve been teaching in public school ever since.

 To answer the second part, I wanted to teach because I was inspired by my public school music teachers.
 I started playing violin after I heard the junior high orchestra; the director looked like a fun teacher and it turned out that he was.
 The junior high band director was also energetic in the same way, so was the choir teacher.
 The whole bunch of them were energetic and positive, and while they were demanding (they knew they were producing a product), they still had fun with it.
 I really enjoyed those classes.
 I played violin in the orchestra and bass in the jazz band and I just got hooked on the show, on being a performer.

 Kirk: So do you still perform in addition to teaching?